toyota-m2k/bind-it/README.md

 ## Binding Mode

 - OneWay
-  Binding LiveData (=source) to View.
+  Binding `LiveData` (=source) to `View`.
   Updates the property of view only when the source value changes.

 - OneWayToSource
-  Binding View to MutableLiveData (=source).
+  Binding `View` to `MutableLiveData` (=source).
   Updates the source value when the property of view changes.

 - TwoWay
-  Binding mutual View and MutableLiveData.
+  Binding mutual `View` and `MutableLiveData`.
   Updates the property of view only when the source value changes, and updates the source value when the property of view changes.

 ## Binding Classes

-Binding class named `*Binding` binds a LiveData as data source with a property of view.
+Binding class named `*Binding` binds a LiveData as data source with a property of view, and these binding are automatically revoked when the lifecycle owner is destroyed.
-Every binding classes have `create()` APIs to create and initialize them and it is recommended to use them instead of using their constructor.
+Every binding classes have `create()` APIs to create and initialize them and we recommend you to use them instead of using their constructor.

+### Using Kotlin Flow

+Though our library designed to use with `LiveData`/`MutableLiveData` originally, we recently prefer to use `Kotlin Flow` (especially StateFlow/MutableStateFlow) rather than LiveData.
+`StateFlow` can be convert into LiveData with `Flow.asLiveData()` extension function and can be used in `OneWay` bindings.
+And we provide `MutableStateFlow.asMutableLiveData()` extension function to convert `MutableStateFlow` to MutableLiveData for `TwoWay` bindings.
+These converters enable you to use Kotlin Flow with our library.

 ### Boolean Binding Classes